 Home Spa Kit with Natural Oils

-Choose cosmetics based on natural ingredients valued in the Middle East: argan oil, black cumin, rose water, or Aleppo soap.
-A kit consisting of a rich body butter, sugar scrub, and hair oil will be perfect.
+Look for products based on natural ingredients valued in the Middle East: argan oil, black cumin, rose water, or Aleppo soap.
+A combination of body butter, sugar scrub, and hair oil is often a hit.
 Make sure the cosmetics are vegan or halal certified (meaning they don’t contain any prohibited animal fats).

 - Contains a high-strength brightening ingredient specifically engineered for melanin-rich skin.